Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-whats-new.md

 ms.tgt_pltfrm: multiple
 ms.devlang: Java
 ms.topic: article
-ms.date: 04/14/2017
+ms.date: 09/11/2017
 ms.author: robmcm;asirveda;martinsawicki

 ---

-# What's New in the Azure Toolkit for Eclipse
+# What's new in the Azure Toolkit for Eclipse

 ## Azure Toolkit for Eclipse Releases
 This article contains information on the various releases and latest updates to the Azure Toolkit for Eclipse.